-A Real-World Education
+A 21st Century Education

 Attention all Aspiring Engineers

-- A cutting-edge curriculum that focuses on equipping your child with 21st century STEM skills.
+- STEM-focused learning that will help your child acquire valuable 21st century skills.

-- A friendly, supportive setting, with a 6:1 student-to-teacher ratio and only 12 students or less per class.
+- A personalized classroom environment, with 6:1 student-to-teacher ratio and only 12 students per class maximum.

-- Regular emails to keep you informed of the concepts learned and how your child is progressing.
+- Regular emails to keep parents informed of their child’s progress.